rknightuk/rknight.me/src/posts/2018/convert-spotify-facebook-to-email-login.md

 title: Convert a Spotify Account From Facebook to Email Login
 permalink: /convert-spotify-facebook-to-email-login/index.html
 date: 2018-03-21
-excerpt: "This morning I tweeted that there's no way to convert a Spotify account from Facebook login to email and password login."
+excerpt: "Despite what Spotify tell you, you can unlink your account from Facebook"
 layout: post
 ---